 Claim: Alcohol is a problem at big state institutions and “party schools,” but not at a place like Yale.

 Data: High-risk drinking is a problem almost everywhere, including Yale and its peer institutions.

 - National Institute on Alcohol Abuse and Alcoholism Estimate: about half of college drinkers “binge drink” – that is, they consume 4 or more drinks (for women) or 5 or more drinks (for men) in an evening

 - Yale respondents: 62% of drinkers report binge drinking

 Why we care: The issues we are grappling with are national ones, rooted in broad cultural dynamics.
 But it helps that other institutions are grappling with high-risk drinking too.
-We can share resources, strategies, and data (for example, we are part of the NCHIP collaborative).
+We can share resources, strategies, and data.

 Claim: All college students drink.